khandmo/Astrodynamics_Simulation/README.md

 Planet and moon orbits can be wrong / have chunks raised or lowered out of the normal plane.
 All these bugs are related to the "refined list" which is supposed to account for smoother orbits near the body itself.
 This list can be connected to a main and less smooth orbit.<br><br>

+Small moons look like that because the simulation units are relatively small and accuracy is hard to come by.
+No reason it can't be changed.
+I think it looks like telescopic imagery from far away so I don't mind.<br><br>

+### Future Plans
+---

+Improving the accuracy of the data sent to the GUI, making the state update infrastructure more robust through both forward and backward time travel.
+Energy replenishment for trajectory accuracy, smarter time step algorithms.
+Show planet's current position when zoomed out.
+Fix refined list problems on orbital paths of bodies.
+Add initial dry mass, wet, engine specs, calculate delta-V in initialization process of a satellite, and operate missions under those constraints - including exotic propulsion methods like ion and nuclear.
+Tools for setting up gravity assists, providing transfer windows for mission objectives depending on the amount of delta-V willing to be used / elapsed time constraints.
+Next / last orbit preview to see orbital precession.
+Change colors of trajectories through different spheres of influence.
+Align rotational axes with true values.